enso-org/enso/doc/runtime/implementation/polyglot/java.md

 in a polyglot fashion, it will look in the `polyglot/java` subdirectory of an Enso project.
 This directory has the following requirements placed on it.

-- The top level of the `java` directory should contain only `.jar` files.
+- The top level of the `java` directory should contain only `.jar` files and directories.
-- Any subdirectories will not be searched.
+- Each directory must provide a valid class-path structure, with `.class` files at the appropriate points.
-- All `.jar` files at the top level will be added to the runtime class path for Enso, and hence be made available to Enso programs.
+- Both `.jar` files and directories are added to the runtime class-path for Enso, and hence be made available to Enso programs.

 > The actionables for this section are: